rewe-digital/Konversation/docs/index.md

 - Jump to definition

 ## Want to help?
 Great!
+You found a bug?
+Please [open a new issue][issues] and tag it with the problematic component.
-Please check the open issues and feel free to add a pull request ;-)
+You want to contribute?
+Please check the [open issues][issues] and feel free to add a pull request ;-)

 [mit-image]: https://img.shields.io/badge/License-MIT-yellow.svg
 [mit-url]: https://opensource.org/licenses/MIT